awsdocs/amazon-workdocs-administration-guide/doc_source/permissions.md

 ## Roles<a name="roles"></a>

-Both folder and file permissions are granted based on user roles\.
-The following are the roles defined by Amazon WorkDocs that apply to folders:
+Folder and file permissions are granted based on user roles\.
+Amazon WorkDocs defines the following roles for folders:
-+ Folder owner – The owner of the folder or file\.
++ Folder owner – The owner of a folder or file\.
-+ Folder co\-owner – A user or group that the owner designates as the co\-owner of the folder or file\.
++ Folder co\-owner – A user or group that the owner designates as the co\-owner of a folder or file\.
-+ Folder contributor – Someone who the folder has been shared with, without limited access to the folder\.
++ Folder contributor – Someone with unlimited access to a folder\.
-+ Folder viewer – Someone who a folder has been shared with, but has been given limited access \(view only\) to the folder\.
++ Folder viewer – Someone with limited access \(read\-only permissions\) to a folder\.

 The following roles apply to files:
-+ Owner – The owner of the file\.
++ Owner – The owner of a file\.
 + Co\-Owner – A user or group that the owner designates as the co\-owner of the file\.
-+ Contributor – Someone who has been asked for feedback on file\.
++ Contributor – Someone allowed to give feedback on file\.
-+ Viewer – Someone who a file has been shared with, but has been given limited access \(view only\) to the file\.
++ Viewer – Someone with limited access \(read\-only permissions\) to the file\.
-+ Anonymous viewer – A non\-registered user outside of the organization who can view a file that has been shared via an external viewing link\.
++ Anonymous viewer – A non\-registered user outside of the organization who can view a file that has been shared using an external viewing link\.
 Unless otherwise indicated, an anonymous viewer has the same permissions as a viewer\.

 ## Shared folder permissions<a name="folder_perms"></a>

-The following are the permissions defined by Amazon WorkDocs for shared folders:
+Amazon WorkDocs provides the following permissions for shared folders\.
+As a reminder, permissions applied to a folder also apply to the files in that folder\.
 + View – View the contents of a shared folder\.
 + View sub\-folder – View a sub\-folder\.
 + View shares – View the other users a folder is shared with\.